MintedKitten/ReadMe/README.md

-# ReadNow
+# Read me
-ITE - 439: Read Me!
+ITE - 439: Read me
-Read Me! wants you to read more books!
+Read me wants you to read more books!